bitxenia/astrawiki/README.md

 ```

 ## Usage
-Using the `createIpfsWikiNode` function you can create and connect a node to a wiki.
+Using the `createIpfsWikiNode` init function you can create and connect a node to a wiki.
 ```ts
 import { createIpfsWikiNode } from "@bitxenia/ipfs-wiki-node";